WentongZhou/raman_analyzer/readme.md

 peak_data, all_peaks = raman.ratio_calculator(directory,ref ='g',**peak_param)
 ```
 - `directory`: the directory of the Raman spectra
-- `ref`: the reference peak for the calculation of peak ratios
+- `ref`: the reference peak for the calculation of peak intensity ratios
 - `peak_param`: the dictionary of peak parameters.
   - `"total"`: it contains the range of the whole spectrum, the filter number, and the range of noise level.
   - All other items: it contains the range of the peak, and the filter number. if the third value in the list is `"auto"`, the script would find the peak using maximum value in the range.